Organize your bedroom for better sleep!

 The laundry’s piled up, books you meant to read, last week’s attempt to reorganize – they’re all in heaps on the floor.
-It’s a likely scenario in our bedrooms during our most busy times, or perhaps like my previous roomie, all the time.
-If you’re anything like me, clutter drives you nuts until you have the time to clean it up.
-But, if you’re like my roommate, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.
+It’s a likely scenario in our bedrooms during our most busy times, or perhaps like some roommates, all the time.
+If you’re anything like us, clutter drives you nuts until you have the time to clean it up and organize it all.
+But, if you’re like that aforementioned roomie, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.

-The hard part of organizing a messy bedroom is knowing where to begin.
-The task can be daunting but with a few helpful hints, you can enjoy a fresh, clutter-free – and sleep-optimized –bedroom in no time.
+The hard part of creating a bedroom you’ll love sleeping in is knowing where to begin.
+The task can be daunting but with a few helpful hints, you can enjoy a fresh, clutter-free and sleep-optimized bedroom in no time.

-- Donate or toss the same day – Whether you’re donate your clutter or tossing it in the trash, do it the same day and you’ll immediately feel freer and more relaxed in your room.
+- Donate or toss the same day.
+Whether you’re donating your clutter or tossing it in the trash, do it the same day and you’ll immediately feel freer and more relaxed in your room.

 Sometimes what clutters your bedroom and your brain isn’t always a mess.
 Your environment as a whole can affect how well your brain is able to relax itself.
 Consider these forms of clutter that could be clogging your room and brain before sleep.

-Electronic devices – The screens of our computers, phones, tablets and TV’s emit a blue light that can activate the brain, making it more difficult to fall asleep.
-Try shutting down technology at least 30 minutes before bed and not leaving a device on the nightstand next to you.
-If you must sleep with it beside you, put it on silent and set it to only accept calls from certain numbers during your sleep time.
+- Electronic clutter.
+The screens of our computers, phones, tablets and TV’s emit a blue light that can activate the brain, making it more difficult to fall asleep.
+Try shutting down technologyat least 30 minutes before bed and not leaving a device on the nightstand next to you.
+If you must sleep with it beside you, put it on silent and set it to only accept calls from certain numbers during your sleep.

-Artwork and photos – Some artwork and photos can be intense and activate your brain rather than calm it down.
+- Artwork and photo clutter.
+Some artwork and photos can be intense and activate your brain rather than calm it down.
 Decorating with soothing, soft colors and peaceful scenes create a calming and inviting sleeping environment.

-Messy spaces – We can’t possibly keep everything neat all the time, but keeping the floor and surfaces as clear as possible can go a long way.
+- Space clutter.
+We can’t possibly keep everything neat all the time, but keeping the floor and surfaces as clear as possible can go a long way.
 Simple ways to limit clutter in your bedroom could include using a laundry hamper or implementing a designated junk drawer to place items you don’t have a place for yet.
-I like to use the 30 mins after turning off my TV to tidy up before bed.

-Light clutter – The sun and moon are beautiful but can be a hindrance on your ability to sleep.
+- Light clutter.
+The sun and moon are beautiful but they can also stand between you and a good night’s sleep.
 Before bed or a nap, close your blinds or curtains.
 Investing in black-out curtains can help eliminate any light creeping in.
 Another suggestion would be to install a dimmer switch to create softer and more calming lighting.
 Switching over to a softer light a half hour to an hour before bed helps your brain prepare for slumber.